Any substantive changes in this Legislative Summary that have been made since the preceding issue are indicated in bold print.

 New section 65.3 of the OLA specifies that the purpose of a penalty is to promote compliance with Part VI and not to punish.

-According to new section 65.4 of the OLA, regulations may be made to designate which provisions of Part IV or its regulations will be subject to administrative monetary penalties if contravened.
+According to new section 65.4 of the OLA, regulations may b made to designate which provisions of Part IV or its regulations will be subject to administrative monetary penalties if contravened.
 Such regulations may also fix the amount of the penalty in respect of each violation.
 A range of penalties may also be fixed, in which case the criteria set out in new section 65.4(3) shall be taken into account in determining the amount of the penalty.
-The maximum amount for the administrative monetary penalties isfixed at $25,000 and is subject to regulations.
+The maximum amount for the administrative monetary penalties is fixed at $25,000 and is subject to regulations.
 The regulations will address the service of documents required, establish the form and content of notices of violation and take into account any other purposes and provisions of this Part.

 New section 65.5 of the OLA stipulates that contravening a provision in Part IV is a violation, and the Crown corporation or transportation sector corporation is liable to a penalty of an amount to be determined based on the violation.